 Dramatic events unfolded in Scotland during Knox’s youth.
-Many were angry with the Catholic church, which owned more than half the land and gathered an annual income of almost 20 times that of the crown.
-Bishops and priests were more often than not political appointments, & many so morally corrupt, they didn’t even try to hide their debaucheries.
-Cardinal Beaton, archbishop of St. Andrews, openly consorted with concubines and fathered 10 children.
+Many were angry with the Roman church which owned more than half the land and gathered an annual income of almost 20 times that of the crown.
+Bishops and priests were more often than not political appointments, and many so morally corrupt, they didn’t even try to hide their debaucheries.
+Cardinal Beaton, archbishop of St. Andrews, openly consorted with concubines, fathering ten children.

-The constant traffic between Scotland and Europe saw a lot of Protetant literature smuggled into the country.
-Church authorities were alarmed by the pernicious German “heresy” as they labeled it & tried to suppress it.
+The constant traffic between Scotland and Europe saw much Protestant literature smuggled into the country.
+Church authorities were alarmed by the pernicious German “heresy” as they labeled it and tried to suppress it.
 Patrick Hamilton, an outspoken Protestant convert, was burned at the stake in 1528.

-In the early 1540s while tutoring the sons of some Protestant families, Knox came under their influence, and at the preaching of Thomas Guilliame, joined them.
-Knox then became a bodyguard for the firebrand Protestant preacher George Wishart, who was at that time touring Scotland.
+In the early 1540s, while tutoring the sons of Protestant families, Knox came under their influence, and at the preaching of Thomas Guilliame, joined them.
+Knox then became a bodyguard for the firebrand Protestant preacher George Wishart, at that time touring Scotland.

 In 1546, Cardinal Beaton had Wishart arrested, tried, strangled, and just to make sure everyone knew how mad he was, Wishart’s body was burned.
-The Protestants decided that outrage couldn’t go unanswered.
-So sixteen Protestant nobles stormed the castle, assassinated Beaton, and mutilated his body.
-Wishart could have wondered where they’d been earlier.
+The Protestants decided such outrage would not go unanswered.
+So sixteen Protestant nobles stormed the castle, assassinated Beaton, and mutilated his body in retribution for what he’d done to Wishart, who posthumously could wonder where they’d been earlier.
 Might have been a little smarter for them to take the castle when he was still a prisoner.
 Oh well.

-In any case, with the castle now in Protestant hands, a fleet of French ships arrived & put it to siege.
+With the castle now in Protestant hands, a fleet of French ships arrived and laid in a siege.
 Catholic France was an ally to Catholic Scotland.
-Though Knox was not party to the Cardinal’s murder, he did approve of the action, and during a break in the siege, joined the besieged inside the castle to show solidarity with them.
+Though Knox was not party to the Cardinal’s murder, he did approve of the action, and during a break in the siege, joined the besieged inside the castle to show solidarity.

 This siege wasn’t your typical surrounding of a castle where the attackers try to starve the besieged into submission.
-It was more a half-hearted & only partial siege.
-It was more about appearances than an earnest attempt to bring Cardinal Beaton’s killers to justice.
-So life wasn’t disrupted for the people in the castle all that much.
+It was a half-hearted, partial siege, more about appearances than an earnest attempt to bring the Cardinal’s killers to justice.
+So, life wasn’t disrupted for the people in the castle all that much.
 Things went on pretty much as normal.

 Knox’s choice of France as a place of refuge seems odd, since things were little better there than in England.
 He soon realized that as well and made his way to Geneva, where he met John Calvin.
 Calvin described Knox as a “brother … laboring energetically for the faith.”
 Knox was so impressed with Calvin’s Geneva, he called it, “the most perfect school of Christ that was ever on earth since the days of the apostles.”

 Knox was then sent by Calvin to the German city of Frankfurt to pastor a church of Protestant English refugees.
 There, he quickly became embroiled in controversy.
 The Protestants couldn’t agree on an order of worship.
-Arguments became so heated one group stormed out of a church, refusing to worship in the same building as Knox.
+Arguments became so heated one group stormed out, refusing to worship in the same building as Knox.

-While Knox was in Germany, the Protestants back in Scotland redoubled their efforts, and congregations formed all over the country.
+While Knox was in Germany, Protestants in Scotland redoubled their efforts, and congregations formed all over the country.
 A group called “The Lords of the Congregation” vowed to make Protestantism the religion of the land.
 In 1555, they invited Knox to return to Scotland to inspire the reforming task.
-Knox spent 9 months preaching all over Scotland before he was forced to return to Geneva.
+Knox spent nine months preaching all over Scotland before he was forced to return to Geneva.